Lucarda/pd-pulqui/README.md

          \/
 ```

-Then we scan which was the **highest value** that we have for the lap that **starts** whenever the sample exceeds a zero value and **stops** whenever the sample is smaller than a zero value.
+We scan which was the **highest value** that we have for the lap that **starts** whenever the sample exceeds a zero value and **stops** whenever the sample is smaller than a zero value.
 We write the highest value on all that lap.
 We do the same for the negative laps but we invert the lowest value :

 ```
     ___ ___